Vanderbilt Commodores football: Head coaches

 Vanderbilt has had seven coaches who have led the Commodores to a postseason bowl appearance: Art Guepe, Steve Sloan, George MacIntyre, Bobby Johnson, James Franklin, Derek Mason, and Clark Lea.
 Four have led them to a conference championship: R. G. Acton, W. H. Watkins, James R. Henry, and Dan McGugin.
 McGugin is the leader in seasons coached and games won, with 198 victories during his 30 years at Vanderbilt.
 He was awarded two National Championships retroactively by Clyde Berryman.

 Of the 29 different head coaches who have led the Commodores, McGugin, Ray Morrison, Red Sanders, and Bill Edwards have been inducted into the College Football Hall of Fame.

 Vanderbilt is led by current head coach Clark Lea, who was hired on December 14, 2020.

 Conference affiliations

+Vanderbilt has been a member of the Southeastern Conference since its founding in 1932.

 Vanderbilt has been affiliated with the following conferences.